 6. Are you communicating effectively?
 Is your “message” getting lost because of poor delivery?
 Get feedback from someone on how you come across in all your communications channels – resumes, emails, phone-calls, cover letters, and in-person meetings and interviews.

 7. Are you meeting with both the right people, and enough of the right people?
-At the Five O’Clock Club, we say that you must have six to 10 “things” (i.e. conversations) in the works with people who are in a position to hire you, because five of those six things will fall away through no fault of your own.
+See to have at least six “things” (i.e. conversations with hiring decisionmakers) in the works, because five of those six things will fall away through no fault of your own.
 Don’t just hang all your hopes on that one position for which you are interviewing!
 Building up enough volume is key to success.
 Even if you are doing everything right, it’s still a numbers game.

 8. Are you targeting enough positions?
 If you have only 10 companies that you are going for, each with two positions that would be suitable for you (regardless of whether the position is open or filled), that means only 20 positions exist for your job target.
 It will thus take you forever to get a job because you have to wait for one of the 20 people to leave (or for a new job to be created).
-The Five O’Clock Club recommends as a rule of thumb to shoot for 200 positions that exist (i.e. open or filled) across all your job targets.
+As a rule of thumb, shoot for 200 positions that exist (i.e. open or filled) across all your job targets.
 Again, it’s a numbers game.

 9. Are you spending at least 35 hours a week on your search if you are unemployed, and 15-plus if you are employed?
 I tell unemployed clients to treat their job search like a full time job.
 Get to your desk at 9am and leave at 5pm.
 If you can only spend one hour a day on your job search, you are in for a long search.

 10. Are you having fun?
-Take breaks from your search and do what you enjoy doing!
+Take breaks from your search and do what you enjoy doing.
 If you’re not taking care of yourself, it will come through in your interactions with potential employers.
-Spend at least a couple of hours a day doing something you enjoy.
 If you are unemployed and make your search your 9-to-5 “job” as I recommend, then when 5pm comes along, let it go.
 You’ve put in a good day’s work.
 Tomorrow is another day.